za/tango_with_django_book/17/chapters/new17.rst

 * A new chapter has been added on using template tags

+* Add a chapter on using JQuery with Django

 * The chapter on testing has been expanded - but is still a work in progress

 	* Includes how to use the package ``coverage`` to measure test coverage